The E2B menu system uses grub4dos:

 - Complete YouTube video course on RMPrepUSB, grub4dos and USB booting

 In the E2B menu, type SHIFT+P and enter the password ('easy2boot') when prompted.

 Now type SHIFT+C to open the grub4dos command prompt.

 Now you can type some commands such as:

-To return to the E2B menu, press ESC.
+To return to the E2B menu from the grub4dos command shell, press ESC.